aimod62/Data_Wrangling_Udacity/README.md

 The present submission contains the following files:

-1-	HTML file answering the rubric questions, and describing the wrangling process of the OSM XLM file corresponding to the region of Naples, Italy.
+1-	A PDF file answering the rubric questions, and describing the wrangling process of the OSM XLM file corresponding to the region of Naples, Italy.

 2-	Python code used for auditing and cleaning of the data.